- Normal precautions

 Restrictions around the Fukushima nuclear power plant

-Elsewhere in the north-east of Japan, the situation has largely returned to normal and there is no reason to avoid or postpone travel to this region, provided one exercises due caution.
+Elsewhere in the north-east of Japan, the situation has largely returned to normal and there is no reason to avoid or postpone travel to this region.

 The Japanese typhoon season runs from June to October, with the period between August and September seeing the most typhoon activity.
 Typhoons that hit Japan are often accompanied by high tides and landslides that can occur anywhere during continuous periods of heavy rain.